firasuke/DOTSLASHLINUX_JEKYLL/_posts/2017-03-20-What-is-DOTSLASHLINUX.md

 <br>
 <br>
 <br>
 But doesn't that mean that I'll be neglecting userspace, convenience and productivity.
-Well, at first it may be time consuming for those who're doing it on their own;therefore, on ./LINUX you'll get the real results about what to pick and how to optimally configure it.
+Well, at first it may be time consuming for those who're doing it on their own;therefore, on DOTSLASHLINUX you'll get the real results about what to pick and how to optimally configure it.
 <br>
 <br>
 <br>